phlaster/SeqFold.jl/README.md

 * While the Python `seqfold` library provides a minimalist open-source alternative to proprietary UNAFold/mfold, it has several limitations:
   - Performance bottlenecks in the pure Python implementation;
   - Undocumented bugs in melting temperature calculations;
-  - Limited control over buffer conditions for $T_m$ calculations.
+  - Limited control over buffer conditions for $T_m$ calculations;
+  - No degenerate bases alowed in sequences.

 * `SeqFold.jl` addresses these issues, here are the key points:
   - For sequence folding the compatibility with the original `seqfold` library results is preserved (identical folding algorithm is used);
   - For accurate $T_m$ calculation buffer condition control is provided to user (physically impossible buffer conditions cause errors with meaningful error messages);
   - $T_m$ calculation results are validated against Biopython's reference implementation;
+  - Degenerate bases are allowed for $T_m$ calculations;
   - Significantly improved performance through Julia's JIT compilation.
 For oligs of 20 nt (a typical length for primer sequences) more than 4× speedup for `tm` and more than 20× speedup for `fold` is achieved:
     ![seqfold vs SeqFold.jl](docs/src/assets/benchmark.png)